Pure Nash Equilibria and Best-Response Dynamics in Random Games: Introduction

-The concept of Nash equilibrium introduced in \cite{Nash:AM1951,Nash:PNAS1950} is central in game theory \cite{HolRot:PNAS2004}.
-In a game, each player chooses an action and receives a payoff that depends on all players' actions.
-A \emph{pure equilibrium} is a profile of actions (one for each player) such that, given the choice of the other players, no player has an incentive to make a different choice.
+A \acfi{PNE}\acused{PNE} in a normal form game is a profile of strategies (one for each player) such that, given the choice of the other players, no player has an incentive to make a different choice.
 In other words, deviations from an equilibrium are not profitable for any player.
-Although quite simple and powerful, this concept has the drawback that not every game admits pure equilibria.
-John Nash's major contribution was to introduce the more general concept of \emph{mixed equilibrium}, and to show that---in a game with a finite number of players and actions---the existence of mixed equilibria is guaranteed.
-A mixed action of a player is a probability distribution over her action set.
-When mixed actions are allowed, the choice criterion is the expected payoff with respect to the product of the mixed actions.
-As before, a mixed equilibrium is a profile of mixed actions that does not allow profitable deviations.
+This concept of equilibrium, although quite simple and powerful, has the drawback that not every game admits \acp{PNE}.
+The idea of \emph{mixed strategy}---i.e., a probability distribution over a player's strategy set---goes back to \citet{Bor:CRASP1921} and \citet{vNe:MA1928}.
+John Nash showed that, if mixed strategies are allowed and the choice criterion is the expected payoff with respect to their product, then any game with a finite number of players and strategies admits an equilibrium \citep{Nash:PNAS1950,Nash:AM1951}.
+As before, a mixed equilibrium is a profile of mixed strategies that does not allow profitable deviations.

+Although the definition and properties of mixed strategies and mixed equilibria are clear, their interpretation is far from unanimous.
+Section~3.2 of \citet{OsbRub:MITPress1994}, dedicated to the interpretation of mixed equilibria, has paragraphs individually signed by each of the two authors, since they could not reach an agreement.
+In general, \acp{PNE} have a stronger epistemic foundation than mixed equilibria.
+As mentioned before, the main problem of \acp{PNE} is existence.